chen-darren/densenet-for-smartwatch-ppg/README.md

 This branch contains the pretrained DenseNet models, source code, and data loading documentation for Darren Chen's Honors Undergraduate Thesis, titled **"Application of Deep Learning and Data Balancing Methods for Multiclass Cardiac Rhythm Detection and Classification Using Real-World Smartwatch Photoplethysmography"** at the **University of Connecticut**.

-The study focuses on the **Pulsewatch dataset** to develop and evaluate deep learning models for detecting and classifying various cardiac rhythms using real-world smartwatch PPG data.

 Keywords:
 - PPG: photoplethysmography
 - AF: atrial fibrilaltion